 And don’t roll your eyes at us for reminding you!
-There’s a real history of breaches that only happened because a locker was left open and a physical disk was taken.
-For example, in 2013 the Texas Health Harris Methodist Hospital - Fort Worth reported that a microfiche record of patient data that was supposed to be destroyed was found in a park.
+There’s a real history of breaches.
+For example, the Texas Health Harris Methodist Hospital reported that a microfiche record of patient data that was supposed to be destroyed was found in a park.

 If you stopped reading at “microfiche” you made a real mistake.
 Even if you’ve graduated to more sophisticated technologies, are you taking care to physically secure backup tapes, recovery drives, company-owned laptops with proprietary information and other items containing valuable data?
 Sometimes the best way to keep data secure is to literally keep it under lock and key.

 When you’ve got secure printing on your mind, sometimes you need someone to help you out, and the imageOne team is here for you!
 We'll help your company to create an incredible print security strategy so you can get your work done with peace-of-mind.